algofoogle/raybox/README.md

 1. Go into `openlane/designs` and run `git clone git@github.com:algofoogle/raybox`
 2. Go back into the `openlane/` root dir, and start the Docker container.
 3. Run: `time ./flow.tcl -design raybox -verbose 1`

+Using a Q9.9 fixed-point range, I've been able to get it to sort of fit in Caravel's limits, but with excessive timing violations.
+There are some optimisations that I think I can do yet, but making it work with Caravel could be hard!

 # Hardware